 [Setting up the tent when we get back - the tent pole was made from my ski poles so we had to collapse it during the day when I needed them for skiing.]

-We spent Saturday afternoon the same as the day before, Ferenc in the other tent most of the afternoon and the other three of us building the wall even higher (!) and trying to hydrate and eat as much as possible for the next days effort when we would be going for South and West Twin.
+We spent Saturday afternoon the same as the day before, Ferenc in the other tent most of the afternoon, not feeling well, and the other three of us building the wall even higher (!) and trying to hydrate and eat as much as possible for the next days effort when we would be going for South and West Twin.
 I couldn't believe I had gotten Twins Tower - I stayed pumped the rest of the day.
-Ferenc seemed to be OK with the idea of taking a rest day on Sunday and even talked to Raff about joining his rope team for their trip out on Sunday afternoon rather than wait until Monday for us, to which Raff agreed.
+Ferenc seemed to be OK with the idea of taking a rest day on Sunday and even talked to Raf about joining his rope team for their trip out on Sunday afternoon rather than wait until Monday for us, to which Raf agreed.
 I remember TJ making an off hand comment to Ferenc about having altitude sickness but none of us took it very seriously - we weren't high enough for that were we?
-It didn't seem possible (yet).
+It didn't seem possible that he was truly suffering from the altitude.

 [Hanging out at camp and trying to stay hydrated and healthy.
 TJ Nault Photograph.]